-There will be closed taxiways during construction that will require the existing runway and taxiway signs to be covered to prevent misdirecting pilots.
+There will be closed taxiways during construction that will require the existing runway and taxiway signs, which will not be removed, to be covered to prevent misdirecting pilots.
 These sign coverings shall be secured to prevent the material from blowing away during normal airport operations and/or weather events.